An up-to-date guide of what to do in the Tri-Valley this fall.

 Homegrown Hops Brewing is located in the heart of Livermore Valley Wine Country, and features a growing hopfield, bocce ball courts, picnic tables, cornhole, and a sprawling lawn to hang out on.

-Summers are always a happening place in the Tri-Valley, featuring live concerts, performances, and festivals throughout the warmer months.
-Check out a few small-scale events happening this summer:
+Fall’s a happening place in the Tri-Valley, featuring live concerts, performances, and the Alameda County Fair!
+Come enjoy some of our best weather of the year and check out a few events happening this season:

 Each weekend starting April 30th until September 6th, road closures in Downtown Pleasanton will make way for pedestrians and expanded outdoor dining.
 Weekends on Main start Fridays at 3pm until Sundays at 9pm, providing an especially charming stroll down Pleasanton's Main Street.